Scanning file shares

 Contributors Download PDF of this page

-Complete a few steps to start scanning non-NetApp NFS or CIFS file shares directly with Cloud Compliance.
+Complete a few steps to start scanning non-NetApp NFS or CIFS file shares directly with Cloud Data Sense.
 These file shares can reside on-premises or in the cloud.

 Get started quickly by following these steps, or scroll down to the remaining sections for full details.

 For CIFS (SMB) shares, ensure that you have credentials to access the shares.

 Deploy Cloud Data Sense if there isn’t already an instance deployed.